Quitch/AI-Mod-Compatibility-Patch/README.md

 This is the vanilla Planetary Annihilation: Titans AI, updated to work alongside all community AI and faction mods.
 It also enables your AI to build previously unsupported units.
 Refer to it as a dependency in your AI mod to avoid having to roll your own solution.

+## Installation

+You should download and install this mod via the Planetary Annihilation TITANS in-game [Community Mods](https://steamcommunity.com/sharedfiles/filedetails/?id=1417396826).

 ### What It Does

 - Adds a check for the personality tag "vanilla" to every AI build condition